MediaServe/RT-Extension-Flock/README.md

 # RT-Extension-Flock
-Integration with Flock webhooks

-# DESCRIPTION
+Send webhook notifications to Flock on various RT events

+## Introduction
 This module is designed for *Request Tracker 4* integrating with *Flock* webhooks.
-It was modified from Maciek's original code which was posted on RT's mailing list.
-His original code is [found here](http://www.gossamer-threads.com/lists/rt/users/128413#128413)

-The module works with the *Mattermost* server as well.

-# RT VERSION
-Works with RT 4.2.0 and newer

-# INSTALLATION
+This is a modified version of the Slack extension [found here](https://github.com/andrewwippler/RT-Extension-Slack).

+### Request Tracker
+Tested with and designed for RT version 4.4.2 that is shipped with Ubuntu 18.04 LTS.

+## Installation

+### Requirements
+    apt install request-tracker4 rt4-apache2 rt4-clients rt4-db-postgresql
+    apt install make build-essential libmodule-install-perl

+### Build the extension
     perl Makefile.PL
     make
     make install